Balancing out Bias: Achieving Fairness Through Balanced Training: Reproducibility

 For \INLP~\cite{ravfogel-etal-2020-null}, we take the fixed \Standard model for the given dataset, and iteratively train a linear classifier and perform nullspace projection over the learned representation.
-For the other baseline models --- \Adv and and \DAdv --- we jointly train the adversarial discriminators and classifier.
-In order to ensure a fair comparison, we follow~\citet{han-etal-2021-decoupling} in using a model consisting of the fixed-parameter encoder followed by a trainable 3-layer MLP.
+For the other baseline models --- \Adv and \DAdv --- we jointly train the adversarial discriminators and classifier.
+In order to ensure a fair comparison, we follow~\citet{han-etal-2021-decoupling} in using a model consisting of the same fixed-parameter encoder as ours followed by a trainable 3-layer MLP.